 Play Strategy 2016-2021

-The Play Strategy 2016-2021 will help us to ensure that our playschemes and our play area facilities are of a high standard and are what is needed locally.
-The strategy will ensure that the opportunities for children and young people to play that are provided for by the Council, are co-ordinated, to make best use of resources.
+The Play Strategy will ensure that the opportunities for children and young people to play that are provided for by us, are co-ordinated, to make best use of resources.

 Theis made up of three sections which, are aligned to our overall vision for play in Guildford:

 Section 2: The Fixed Play Equipment Strategy

 Section 3: Play Strategy Action Plan

 The strategy has an:

 We recognise that play is a crucial part of a child's development and wellbeing yet, the more complicated, busy and risk averse our lives become, the fewer opportunities there are for children to play freely.

 Play provision is therefore part of the necessary infrastructure, which needs to be planned for and sustained, in order to contribute to healthy communities across the borough.